thomasthaddeus/CyberClubTemplate/.github/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
 - **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of [Your Project Name] which the suggestion is related to.
+- **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of [Cybersecurity Club] which the suggestion is related to.
-- **Explain why this enhancement would be useful** to most [Your Project Name] users and isn't something that can or should be implemented as a community plugin.
+- **Explain why this enhancement would be useful** to most [Cybersecurity Club] users and isn't something that can or should be implemented as a community plugin.

 ### Pull Requests